verdsveven/useful-scripts/README.md

 * NB!: It is case insensitive (uses grep -i option for this)!
 * Should work on all distributions (message me if not)

-## domain_block -- to block unwanted domains for a limited time
+## domain_block -- blocks unwanted domains for a limited time
 * A simple script that blocks certain domains as long as it is running and counts time passed
 * Works through /etc/hosts so needs sudo or su
 * When killed, it restores the previous /etc/hosts file